 - Just before serving, push a pretzel or a fancy toothpick in the center and bam!
 A fun finger food is ready for party time!

+What other kind of cheese can I use?
 These cheese balls are one creamy bite, perfectly balanced with the sharpness of blue cheese and the sweetness of cranberries.
-If you don't care for blue cheese, substitute another strong cheese, like aged cheddar or a smoked cheese.
+Use cream cheese as a base, but if you don't care for blue cheese, substitute another strongly-flavoured cheese, like aged cheddar or a smoked cheese.

-These mini cheese balls are guaranteed to disappear from your appetizer platter quickly.
+Whichever flavour combination you choose, these mini cheese ball bites are guaranteed to disappear from your appetizer platter quickly!

-Yes!
+Cheese balls are a great make-ahead appetizer.
 Combine the ingredients, roll into balls, and store in an airtight container in the refrigerator.
-These will stay fresh for up to 3 days.
+These will stay fresh for 2 to 3 days.
 Insert the pretzel stick just before serving.

 WATCH THIS VIDEO to see just how quickly you can make these fun mini cheese balls on a pretzel stick!